benpollarduk/BP.AdventureFramework/docs/docfx/docs/non-playable-character.md

 A NonPlayableCharacter can hold a conversation with the player.
 * A Conversation contains **Paragraphs**.
 * A Paragraph can contain one or more **Responses**.
-* A **Response** can contain a delta to shift the conversation by, which will cause the conversation to jump parargraphs by the specified value.
+* A **Response** can contain a delta to shift the conversation by, which will cause the conversation to jump paragraphs by the specified value.
 * A **Response** can also contain a callback to perform some action when the player selects that option.

 ```csharp